 The FDA issues a black box warning when research suggests that a drug may cause harm in some cases.
 A black box warning was placed on all ESAs in March, 2007, due to new research.
-None of these new studies was of people on dialysis.
+None of the new studies were of people on dialysis.

 In people with cancer, four new studies found problems when EPO was used:

-- A number of studies have linked anemia with poor outcomes in people with head and neck cancers.4,5,6,7 But in the Danish Head and Neck Cancer study, patients given EPO to reach a (normal) Hb target of 14 to 15.5 g/dL did worse than those who took a placebo.
+- A number of studies have linked anemia with poor outcomes in people with head and neck cancers.
+5,6,7,8 But in a Danish study, patients given EPO to reach a (normal) Hb target of 14 to 15.5 g/dL did worse than those who took a placebo.

-- A study of cancer patients who were not on chemo found that EPO did not reduce the need for transfusions (the target Hb was 12 g/dL).
-Patients who took EPO were also more likely to die.8
+- A study of cancer patients not on chemo found that EPO did not reduce the need for transfusions (the target Hb was 12 g/dL).
+Patients who took EPO were also more likely to die.
+9

 - A study of whether EPO would improve quality of life in people with non-small cell lung cancer was stopped early.
 More people in the EPO group died than those who took a placebo.
 Target Hb was 12 to 14 g/dL.